woojoo666/arcana-notes/notes12.md

 maybe we should have a special syntax for this that takes any object and creates a bunch of references to values in the object

+---- persistent insertions

+one of the problems with the chat exampleif chat client disconnects all their messages will be un-inserted and disappear we explored this before how did we fix it?